shoui520/shoui520.github.io/docs/vn-mac.md

 ## Wine (Borked)

-The process substantially differs across different versions of macOS, so I decided to scrap the Wine guide.
+This process differs substantially across different versions of macOS, so I decided to scrap the Wine guide.

 <h3>Found this useful?
 Consider supporting me on Patreon!</h3>